What Do “Elder Law” Attorneys Do?

 - A Nomination of Conservator Of Person

-- Speak with your doctor regarding California “P.O.L.S.T.” form (Physician Order Life Sustaining Treatment) effective 1/1/ 2009 for which NO ATTORNEY is needed: this is a conversation between you and your Doctor and the Health Care Professionals on your Doctor’s medical support team.
+- Speak with your doctor regarding California “P.O.L.S.T.” form (Physician Order Life Sustaining Treatment ORDER) effective 1/1/ 2009 which is a DOCTOR’S ORDER, not an AHCD; so NO ATTORNEY is needed: this is a conversation between you, your Doctor and the Health Care Professionals on your Doctor’s medical support team.

 Financial and Estate Planning Choices

 On the financial front, an elder law Attorney can listen, suggest, draft, prepare, and document the person’s estate planning choices.
 Disability planning for the person’s own future lifetime care could include:

 - A Revocable Living Trust (to avoid conservatorship and/or probate processes in the probate court)

 Pre-death planning for passing the person’s estate on to others (family, heirs, beneficiaries, school or charity) could include:

 - A Revocable Living Trust (to avoid probate)